Wesleyan-Media-Project/aws-rekognition-image-video-processing/README.md

 aws s3 cp <source> <target> --recursive```
 ````

-- After you have your data ready, you can follow the image and video pipelines to process the recogonition tasks.
+- After you have your data ready, you can follow the image and video pipelines to process the recognition tasks.
 Please make sure to replace the placeholder in the code with your own AWS credentials and file paths.
 - Below are some dependencies you may need to install before running the code:

 ```bash